 All MSU students are invited to join a study abroad program.
 There are many programs designed for specific majors or concentrations; however, some programs are general and open to everyone.
 While there are more programs for undergraduate students, graduate students are also encouraged to contact OSA to explore their options.
 Most programs have a minimum GPA, and some have more specific requirements or prerequisites as well.

-What if I am an undeclared major student, can I still study abroad?
+What if I am an undeclared major, can I still study abroad?